kr15h/projection-mapping-with-rpi/slides.md

 ---

-# Backink up on Windows
+# Backing up on Windows

 Use **Win32DiskImager** to back up your SD card.